connexcs/docs/docs/setup/information/jobs.md

 # Jobs
 **Setup :material-menu-right: Information :material-menu-right: Job**

-**Jobs** is an interesting feature for lets you check the status of task created or initiated for you..<br>Job
+**Jobs** is an interesting feature that lets you check the status of tasks created or initiated for you.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NjY1NTA5NzAsLTk4NzE5MTg1Ml19
+eyJoaXN0b3J5IjpbMTQ1NDY1NTEzOCwtOTg3MTkxODUyXX0=
 -->